-While complainants can now make an application under the Government Procurement Act to the Federal Court or the Federal Circuit and Family Court of Australia for an injunction or an order of compensation for contravention of the CPRs by a government body, or both, even if the court finds that the CPRs have been contravened, the court is not able to overturn the awarded contract.
+Complainants can now make an application under the Government Procurement Act to the Federal Court or the Federal Circuit and Family Court of Australia for an injunction or an order of compensation for contravention of the CPRs by a government body, or both.
+However, even if the court finds that the CPRs have been contravened, the court is not able to overturn the awarded contract.

 Administrative and private law actions may also be available to provide a remedy for a procurement complaint.
 For example, administrative law may allow a claim based on denial of natural justice, a lack of procedural fairness or on the legitimate expectation doctrine, or legislation allowing the review of administrative decisions made under an enactment.
 However, these cases are rare, as procurement decisions are not usually found to have been made under an enactment.

 Depending on the circumstances, private law remedies may be available.
 For example:

-- most procurements will be conducted under a tender process contract.
-Where a process contract has been created, an action in breach of contract may be available if the government body fails to follow the procurement process;
+- most procurements will be conducted under a tender process contract and, where a process contract has been created, an action in breach of contract may be available if the government body fails to follow the procurement process;

-- if the government body has acted in a misleading manner in conducting the procurement, it may be liable for misleading conduct in breach of the Competition and Consumer Act 2010 (Cth) or under corresponding state and territory fair trading legislation.
-However, there are differences between jurisdictions in whether the government can be liable under the legislation; or
+- if the government body has acted in a misleading manner in conducting the procurement, it may be liable for misleading conduct in breach of the Competition and Consumer Act 2010 (Cth) or under corresponding state and territory fair trading legislation, although there are limitations on when the government can be liable under the legislation; or

 - the doctrine of estoppel may be available to provide redress for a tendering complaint where representation, reliance and detriment can be shown to have occurred.